 The primary purpose of this document is to assist the installation, maintenance, and servicing of your TRUE appliance.
 This document contains information important to safety, operation, maintenance, and servicing.
 DO NOT discard this document.
 TRUE is solely the appliance manufacturer.
-For assistance finding a qualified technician, please visit our Service Company Locator at truemfg.com/support/service-locator.
+For assistance locating a refrigeration service technician in your area for installation, servicing or maintenance, please visit our Service Company Locator at truemfg.com/support/service-locator.